Pezhvak/docker-ocserv/README.md

     certonly --standalone -m <email> -d <domain> -n --agree-tos
 ```

-Don't worry if you can't create one, a fallback script will generate a self-signed certificate for you inside the container.
+Don't worry if you can't create one (mostly because ports 80 and 443 are not available on your server or you don't have a domain), a fallback script will generate a self-signed certificate for you inside the container.
 The only difference is
 a warning message about certificate not being trusted (due to being self-signed) when logging in.

 ## STEP 2: Running Your Container
-Now that you have your certificate generated, you have to run run your container somehow.
+Now that you have your certificate generated (or not), you have to run run the container somehow.

+***NOTE: *** If you haven't generated certificate in the previous step, remove volume mountings to cert paths in your choosen method. as stated previously
+a self-signed certificate will be generated automatically with the downside of untrusted certificate warning at the logging phase.

 ### OPTION 1: Docker Compose (Recommended)